AmitMandhana/ML_IPL-WINPredictor/README.md

 # ML_IPL-WINPredictor
-This is an IPL win prediction web app.
+This is an IPL Win Prediction Web App.